steadybit/docs-public/troubleshooting/README.md

 ## Further help

-If you still need help resolving a problem within Steadybit, take a look at the common fixes linked below:
+If you still need help resolving a problem within Steadybit, take a look at the common fixes linked below.

 * [Extensions](common-fixes/extensions.md)
 * [Agents](common-fixes/agents.md)